mattdavida/WitchfireMod/readme.md

 The mod dynamically supports **all cheat manager functions**.
 Some powerful examples:

+> ⚠️ **Note**: Advanced functions are auto-discovered but not all tested.
+The hotkey functions (F1-F7) are thoroughly tested and reliable.

 ```bash
 # Item & Loot Management
 cheat AddDE 1000              # Add Divine Essence